TaniaChacana/Montserrat-Customization/README.md

 - We applied a new weight distribution across the variables.
 - Now Montserrat has extended Cyrillic support (GF Cyrillic Pro).
 - More detais about migration in https://github.com/JulietaUla/Montserrat/releases/tag/v7.200

+### Customization

+This is a customization for S&K agency with a selection of alternates activated and including an alternative ampersand.